 - Customizable and scalable features for the online store

 - Addon Marketplace to install new functionalities without custom development

-Opening a store in Magento also has its advantages.
+Opening a store in Adobe Commerce also has its advantages.
 They include:

 - Having a fully customizable and scalable online store